wye-sh/wheel/tools/templates/README.md

 // Create emitter that can store multiple events wheel::emitter Events;

+// Alternatively, specify a default type for automatic event creation
+// (autovivification) when one that does not exist is accessed.
+// # wheel::emitter<void (int)> Events;

 // Add "key-down" event that takes a `char32_t` Events.create<void (char32_t)>("key-down");